MichaelLangbein/tdl2/backend/data/wiki/programming/css.md

 - _flex_ Element is displayed block-level with inner content in flexbox layout.
   - width inside of flex-algorithm is more of a suggestion
 - _contents_: create no box for this element, just paste the children in

+## Position vs display

+While display and position control different aspects of layout, they can interact:

+- Setting an element's position to `absolute` or `fixed` will cause it to behave as a block-level element regardless of its original display value, in terms of how it interacts with width and height.
+  - However, its interaction with other elements in the flow is dictated by its positioning.
+- `display: none;` will hide an element regardless of its position value.

+In summary:

+- `display` controls the type of box an element creates and how it participates in the normal document flow.
+- `position` controls the placement of an element, potentially taking it out of the normal document flow and allowing for offsetting based on containing elements or the viewport.

 # Resize